-We are so glad that you have chosen to enroll your child at Iber Holmes Gove Middle School, a place where students can continue to develop their independence and grow both academically and socially.
-Our teachers and staff members are here to support your child throughout the journey of adolescence and middle school.
+Welcome to Iber Holmes Gove Middle School, a place where students can develop their independence and grow both academically and socially.
+Our faculty and staff members are here to support your student(s) in their journey from childhood to adolescence.
 In partnership with you, we are working to realize the mission of the Raymond School District, which is to ensure high levels of learning for all.
 Through innovation and collaboration, we will encourage and challenge each student with a rigorous and relevant program.